Research and Research Interests

 Leaders' decisions in international politics are not only driven by domestic, but also international factors.
 However, while policymakers and diplomats have known for a long time that countries influence each other in international decision-making, systematically assessing and estimating this influence has proven to be more difficult.
 Previous research has not demonstrated that a latent impact affecting all states persists in the network of treaties and countries, only that abstractly defined policy decisions in one context may influence what another country does.
 Here we present findings that allow us, for the first time, to examine the latent influence network that underlies global politics and its impact in one of the most important policy issues of our time: environmental protection.
 In light of diplomats' intuition and anecdotal evidence, we develop the argument for a latent influence network and demonstrate how it operates in the context of international environmental agreements.
 To test the hypothesis that ratification is affected by a latent network linking treaties and countries, we analyze newly compiled data with an innovative estimator and show that strong positive and negative influences among countries and treaties do exist.
 The analysis also examines the predictive power of the model, highlighting that we significantly improve upon earlier work that has failed to incorporate the network effect.
 Our findings constitute the first systematic demonstration of an underlying latent influence network in international politics, different from previously identified domestic factors or diffusion effects.

-Revise and Resubmit at PLOS One
+In Press at PLOS One

 The Contagion of Democracy Through International Networks: New Evidence for Second Order Effects